 The main areas of study are Number, Fractions, Decimals and Percentages, Measures, Shape and Space, and Handling Data.

-This course also includes a short IT Fundamentals course to maximise participation in learning using digital tools, as well as a short Next Steps course at the end to help you to prepare for the next level.
+Maths will be taught from the first session of the course.
+All Level 2 courses include a short IT Fundamentals course at the start to maximise participation in learning using digital tools and also a Next steps course at the end to help you prepare for the next level.

 In order to cover all the course content, you will be expected to carry out at least 2 hours of independent study each week.

 It is important you attend all required sessions and make time to work at home every week, in order to prepare, practise and consolidate your learning.
 The Service has on-line subscriptions to MathsWatch and MyMaths, and you can access videos, quizzes and other activities on our BAES Moodle site.